 - Applicants must explain how the programs they are pursuing will support their entry into career paths relevant to addressing global catastrophic biological risks (for example, in government, industry, academia, or think tanks).
 However, the program need not be explicitly GCBR-focused.
 (If it isn’t, the value of the program for work on GCBRs should be explained in the application materials.)

 - There is neither a maximum nor a minimum number of applications we intend to fund; rather, we intend to fund the applications that seem highly promising to us.
 However, our best guess is that we will fund a small number of applications.

 - Funding for new graduate programs will begin when the program begins.

-- If you are applying for funding for a GCBR-related project that does not fall under the standard tuition and stipend package (e.g. something other than funding for a PhD or master’s program), you will be required to submit a budget detailing the expenses you are requesting support for.
+- If you are applying for funding for a GCBR-related project that is not a graduate program, you will be required to submit a budget detailing the expenses you are requesting support for.